 You’d be crazy not to implement this immediately, right?

 So you begin to pursue these new avenues and abandon your Facebook Ads campaign.
-You’ve invested a fair amount of time and money into it, but not followed through by extracting the full potential of the assets you’ve created.
+You’ve invested a fair amount of time and money into it but have not followed through by extracting the full potential of the assets you’ve created.

-Imagine you’ve followed through the Facebook ad plan.
+Imagine you’ve followed through with the Facebook ad plan.
 Your ad is performing really well, getting over 5% CTR (Click-Through-Rate) and all the good stuff.
-Your direct-offer ROI (Return-on-Investment) is decent, but not enough to scale to the level you want.
+Your direct-offer ROI (Return-on-Investment) is decent but insufficient to scale to your desired level.